 We stopped at Eli creek again and walked further upstream to float our way down like a natural lazy river before heading back to the campsite for dinner, goon and drinking games.

 Day 3: Lake McKenzie, the ferry and PARTY TIME.

 Up early again to pack everything up, we drove ourselves to Lake Mackenzie, along with every other person on the island apparently.
 We played in the water for hours, it’s nice not having to worry about sharks or jellyfish!
 Everyone left it until the last minute to drive back to the ferry so there was another traffic jam and even more people got stuck this time.

-I’m not sure if you’re still allowed to do un-guided, self drive tours onto Fraser Island anymore due to safety issues… if anyone know’s different, please tell me!
-It would be a shame if people couldn’t have this kind of adventure anymore.
+This was 9 years ago, I’m not sure if you’re still allowed to do un-guided, self-drive tours onto Fraser Island anymore due to safety issues… if anyone knows different, please let me know in the comments below!

 You can view the full album here.